BitcoinDesign/Guide/guide/designing-products/open-design.md

 - Try new ways of making your knowledge, tools, and workflows public and accessible to others.

-- Create free and open resources like an [icon set](https://bitcoinicons.com/), a [UI kit](https://www.bitcoinuikit.com/), a workshop....
+- Create free and open resources like an [icon set](https://bitcoinicons.com/), a [UI kit](https://www.bitcoinuikit.com/), or a workshop.

 ## Licensing